httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 [content]
 ~~~

-If an application using HTTP has browser compatibility as a goal, client interaction ought to be
+If an application has browser compatibility as a goal, client interaction ought to be defined in
-defined in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it
+terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of
-enforces many of these best practices.
+these best practices.

 ## Application Boundaries {#other-apps}